-In terms of financial gains there are no laws with respect to divorce settlement the property assets will remain in the name of their respective owners and co-owned property will be dealt under general civil laws.
+In terms of financial gains, there are no laws with respect to a divorce settlement.
+The property assets will remain in the name of their respective owners and co-owned property will be dealt with under general civil laws.

 The claims that can be made by the wife are as follows,